kaushik-3009/ClockWise/README.md

 - **Zustand with selectors** -- the timer ticks every second; `useStore(s => s.field)` keeps components that don't care about the tick from re-rendering on every tick.
 - **Real audio files for ambient loops, synthesized Web Audio for UI sounds** -- looping rain/cafe/noise sounds better as authored audio; short one-shot clicks/chimes are synthesized through a single shared `AudioContext` and need no audio files.
 - **Recharts with custom HTML tooltips** -- Recharts' default tooltip text inherits the bar's fill color, which makes it invisible in light mode.
 Custom tooltip components fix that.
 Chart colors are detected in JS with hex fallbacks because CSS variables don't resolve inside inline SVG.
-- **Hand-written type guards for import validation** -- every field of every entity is checked for type, range, and enum membership; no schema library dependency.
+- **Type guards for import validation** -- every field of every entity is checked for type, range, and enum membership; no schema library dependency.

 ---